AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/04_template_literals.md

-# Chapter 4: template literals
+# Chapter 4: Template literals

 Prior to ES6 they were called *template strings*, now we call them  *template literals*.
 Let's have a look at what changed in the way we interpolate strings in ES6.